 |Savage 325 early long ejector||Savage 340 new style pivoting different caliber ejectors|

-The firing pin was unique in that the rear was threaded to adjust the protrusion and locked into place by a “C” clip that slid over the square rear section.
-This was captivated when the striker unit was assembled into the bolt body.
+The firing pin was unique in that the rear was threaded to adjust the protrusion and locked into place by a “C” clip that slid over the square rear section locking the firing pin in forward/aft movement after the firing pin protrusion was set.
+This clip was captivated when the striker unit was assembled into the bolt body.
 The safety lever was a pivoting sheet metal stamping on the RH side and at the rear of the bolt handle area that locked the bolt when the safety was in the “SAFE” position.

 There are many invocative ideas on this gun that Remington later copied/improved on when they made their model 721 which then evolved into the well known model 700.